Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games: Truncated Sum Value Function - Shortest Path Problem

 \subsection{\textbf{$\NPTIME$-hardness of the decision problem}}

 We conclude our study of the $\BWC$ problem in the shortest path setting (i.e., for the truncated sum value function) by showing that it is very unlikely that a truly-polynomial (i.e., also polynomial in the size of the encoding of the worst-case threshold) time algorithm exists, as we establish in Thm.~\ref{thm:ts_NPHardness} that the decision problem is $\NPTIME$-hard.
-Actually, it is likely that the problem is not in $\NPTIME$ at all, since we prove a reduction from the \textit{$K^{th}$ largest subset problem} which is known to be $\NPTIME$-hard and commonly thought to be outside $\NPTIME$ as natural certificates for the problem are larger than polynomial \cite{garey_FNY1979}.
+We prove it by reduction from the \textit{$K^{th}$ largest subset problem}~\cite{garey_FNY1979}.
+A recent paper by Haase and Kiefer~\cite{HaasePP} shows that this $K^{th}$ largest subset problem is actually $\PPTIME$-complete.
+Thus, it suggests that the $\BWC$ shortest path problem does not belong to $\NPTIME$ at all, otherwise the polynomial hierarchy would collapse to $\PTIME^{\NPTIME}$ by Toda's theorem~\cite{toda1991pp}.

 The $K^{th}$ largest subset problem is expressed as follows.
 Given a finite set $\kthSet$, a size function $\kthSizeFctFull$ assigning strictly positive integer values to elements of $\kthSet$, and two naturals $\kthSetsNbr, \kthSetMaxSum \in \nat$, decide if there exist $\kthSetsNbr$ distinct subsets $\kthSubset_{i} \subseteq \kthSet$, $1 \leq i \leq \kthSetsNbr$, such that $\kthSizeFct(\kthSubset_{i}) = \sum_{\kthElem \in \kthSubset_{i}} \kthSizeFct(\kthElem) \leq \kthSetMaxSum$ for all $\kthSetsNbr$ subsets.
 The $\NPTIME$-hardness of this problem was proved in~\cite{johnson_JACM1978} via a Turing reduction from the partition problem.